 iPollingTM Results Review

 Recently, a major corporation in the Consumer Goods & Services industry conducted research utilizing Peeriosity’s iPollingTM technology and using the option to have company names masked in order to maintain confidentiality regarding their issue.
 They were considering the re-alignment of their Credit function to a more consolidated environment and wanted the feedback that other major corporations could provide in that area.

 Looking at the results of this poll, the first question addressed the issue of what is the current functional reporting relationship of the Credit organization at the surveyed companies.
 Having it as a part of an Order-to-Cash organization within Shared Services was the most popular design, with 39% of the companies doing so.
 This was followed by 22% locating this function in Corporate Treasury and 13% utilizing a traditional Accounts Receivable operation in a decentralized location, such as a major business unit.

 The second polling question addressed the level of satisfaction companies were experiencing with the current functional reporting relationship of their Credit organization.
 The vast majority (75%) are either very satisfied (42%) or satisfied (33%), with 17% being indifferent and the remaining 8% being unsatisfied.
 This is somewhat surprising considering the wide variety of designs being utilized as shown in the previous poll question, but it also points out that there isn’t just one particular design that works best for all companies in this area.

 Some of the comments made by Peeriosity members as it relates to this poll include the following:

-Consumer Products & Services Member - Our Credit Department reports into the VP, Corporate Controller & his team.
+Consumer Products & Services Member – Our Credit Department reports to the VP, Corporate Controller & his team.
 We do not align with Treasury, which is under a separate structure.

 Manufacturing Member – Our Credit Department is split, reporting to Treasury & Shared Services; two separate managing areas & methods, which sometimes makes it difficult.